tremc/tremc/README.md

 ### Optional Modules

 - python-GeoIP or python-GeoIP2: Guess which country peers come from.
 - [python-pyperclip](https://pypi.org/project/pyperclip/): Copy magnet links to the system clipboard.
-You will also need either xclip on linux or pbcopy on OS X for this to work.
+You will also need either xclip on Linux or pbcopy on OS X for this to work.

 ## Usage